 Disability Awareness teaches students about disabilities, and the power of acceptance, empathy, and respect for all.

-Developed by our team of educators and revised annually, Disability Awareness teaches youth in preKindergarten through eighth grade with a developmentally appropriate, standards-based curriculum.
+Developed by our team of educators and revised annually, Disability Awareness teaches youth in preKindergarten through twelfth grade with a developmentally appropriate, standards-based curriculum.

 GRADE LEVEL THEMES